How To Paddle on a Surfboard

 Paddle Technique Drag

 There’s more to your paddle technique than just being positioned correctly on your surfboard.
 Your paddle technique also needs to be on point to avoid unnecessary drag.
 When your hand enters the water, ensure your fingertips are first to enter, followed by your wrist and elbow.
 We want to avoid splashing water!
 This creates drag and slows you down.
 The more silent the paddle, the better.
 Smooth and powerful strokes are key.
-Keeping your head up and not rocking from side to side will also minimise drag and keep your position on the board stable and centred.
+Keeping your head up and not rocking from side to side will also minimize drag and keep your position on the board stable and centred.

-2. Maximizing Propulsion
+Maximizing Propulsion

-Maximising Propulsion is all about how much water you can push backwards and how much forward momentum you can gain.
+Maximizing Propulsion is all about how much water you can push backwards and how much forward momentum you can gain.
 For us surfers, this is achieved via learning the proper paddling technique.
 The best place for us to start and help clarify techniques is to divide surfers’ paddling motion into 4 phases:

 1. The Catch

+The catch is the slowest phase.
 This phase begins after penetrating your hand underwater and extending your arm.
 The main goal here is to get into a position that maximizes the surface area that pushes water backward, giving you greater forward propulsion during the next phase.
 Imagine you are wrapping your arm around an imaginary log.
 As you slide your fingers downwards and have your arm wrap around the imaginary log, you get into an “EVF” position: early vertical forearm.
 In this position, you want a high elbow and your fingertips pointing downwards.

 Note: You don’t want to force this phase as it could create shoulder injuries.
 If you were to draw a line from your hand to your shoulder, your elbow should be above that line.